-We expect most members of this audience to be only vaguely familiar, if at all familiar, with MLTT.
+▶ I don't expect the members of this audience to be familiar with MLTT.

-But instead of first explaining MLTT and the univalence axiom, and then using them to discuss equality of mathematical structures, I will start right away with the subject matter, introducing MLTT and univalence on the fly informally.
+▶ But instead of first explaining MLTT and the univalence axiom, and then using them to discuss equality of mathematical structures, I will start right away with the subject matter, introducing MLTT and univalence on the fly informally.